 As C9 charges subsequent to power-up, first Q17, Q18 and then Q15, Q16 change states; the reverse is true during power-down.
-When C9 starts to charge, Q17 and Q16 are on and Q16 and Q18 are not conducting.
+When C9 starts to charge, Q17 and Q16 are on and Q15 and Q18 are not conducting.
 As C9 charges further, Q18 starts to conduct into R7 and raises the voltage on the D3 cathode.
 This acts as a positive feedback and snaps Q17 off and Q18 on more solidly.
 A few milliseconds later, the voltage across C9 has risen sufficiently for the same process to take place in differential amplifier Q15, Q16.
 The status of each differential amplifier is followed by the germanium transistor open-collector output stages Q19, Q20 for DC LO L, and Q13, Q14 for AC LO L. These stages clamp the Unibus at about +0.4V until the differential amplifier circuits sequentially signal them across R11 and R12 that power is up.
 The outputs then rise sequentially to about +5V as dictated by the Unibus loading and pull-up termination resistors.
 The sequence is as follows:

-power-up $\rightarrow$ then BUS DC LO L = 0 $\rightarrow$ then AC LO L = 0 0 = High (+3V) power-down $\rightarrow$ then BUS AC LO L = 1 $\rightarrow$ then DC LO L = 1 1 = Low (+.8V)
+power-up \rightarrow then BUS DC LO L = 0 \rightarrow then AC LO L = 0 0 = High (+5V) power-down \rightarrow then BUS AC LO L = 1 \rightarrow then DC LO L = 1 1 = Low (+0.4V)

-There is sufficient storage in the regulator output capacitors C1 and C2 at any time that BUS DC LO L and BUS AC LO L = 0.
+There is sufficient storage in the regulator output capacitors C1 and C2 so that when BUS DC LO L and BUS AC LO L = 0, the output voltage is maintained long enough to permit power fail circuits to operate.
 Note that the open collector stages are designed to clamp the Unibus to 0.4V maximum, even when there is no ac input to the regulator.
 They are inherently biased by R11 and R12 until the differential amplifiers signal that power is okay.

 2.3.2.3 +5V Regulator Circuit - The +5V regulator samples the output voltage and compares it to the voltage across a reference Zener with a voltage detector transistor, which in turn controls the drivers for the main pass transistor.
 The +5V regulator circuit is shown in Figure 2-10.
-An overcurrent circuit is similarly employed.
+An overcurrent circuit is employed.